ezavesky/clip-extractor/README.rst

 .. code:: shell

+    # detect scenes from transcript output (max of 90s), then apply standard trimming
+    ./run_local.sh  0 --path_content results-witch/video.mp4 \
+        --path_result results-witch/test --duration_max 90 --alignment_type transcript --profile popcorn

+    # using an existing video, bootstrap a scene boundary from 15s from the start and 15s from the end, apply a
+    #   maximum duration of 90s and trim with transcrips, generate video on completion
+    ./run_local.sh  0 --path_content results-witch/video.mp4 --profile popcorn \
+        --path_result results-witch/test --clip_bounds 15 -15 --duration_max 90 --alignment_type transcript

-    # using a video, bootstrap a scene bonudary from 15s from the start and 15s from the end, apply a
+    # using an existing video, bootstrap a scene boundary from 15s from the start and 15s from the end, apply a
     #   maximum duration of 90s and trim with transcrips
-    ./run_local.sh  0 --path_content results-witch/HBO_20200222_114000_000803_00108_season_of_the_witch.mp4/video.mp4 \
+    ./run_local.sh  0 --path_content results-witch/video.mp4 --finalize_type tag \
-        --path_result results-witch/test --clip_bounds 15 -15 --max_duration 90 --alignment_type transcript  --profile popcorn
+        --path_result results-witch/test --clip_bounds 15 -15 --duration_max 90 --alignment_type transcript

-    # using a video, bootstrap a scene bonudary from 5s from the start and 5s from the end, trim with
+    # using an existing video, bootstrap a scene bonudary from 5s from the start and 5s from the end, trim with
     #   detected identity tags and do not encode a resultant video or frame (no profile provided)
     ./run_local.sh  0 --path_content results-witch/HBO_20200222_114000_000803_00108_season_of_the_witch.mp4/video.mp4 \
         --path_result results-witch/test --clip_bounds 5 -5 --alignment_type identity